nickyiliwang0000/h/css/css-grids.md

   "main main aside"
   "footer footer footer";
 ```
-Note: there are no commas to separate the rows or areas, just spaces.
+> There are no commas to separate the rows or areas, just spaces.

-In order for this to work, we need to tell the children elements which grid areas to span.
-We can use the `grid-area` property on the children with the names we gave our areas in the grid-template-areas property.
+In order for this to work, we need to tell the child elements which grid areas to span.
+We can use the `grid-area` property on the children with the names we gave our areas in the `grid-template-areas` property.

 ```css
 .container {